How to Get Your Indoor Fern to Look Like This: 11 Secrets

 Ferns absolutely love constant hydration in nature.
 So, if you are someone who is always worried about getting your houseplants watered, then ferns are your best friend!

 The best way to ensure the plants look as lush in your home as in pictures is to keep the growing medium slightly moist.
 Do not let it go completely dry between watering spells.
-Water the plant deeply till it starts to seep out of the drainage holes, but only when the topsoil feels a little dry to touch.
+Water the plant deeply till it starts to seep out of the drainage holes, but only when the topsoil feels a little dry to the touch.

 Pro Tip: If you are a laidback gardener, then grow rabbit’s foot, Japanese holly, or brake fern.
 They don’t mind getting their soil to go dry between watering.